hackerzhuli/TestDotRush2/README.md

 When we install a package with Package Manager in Unity, it will stay in Library/PackageCache.

-That is not the same as embedded package, which is in Packages directory.
+That different for an embedded package, which is in Packages directory.

 ## My Observation
 ### Dot Rush